Vkiranraj/llmTextGenerator/RENDER_DEPLOYMENT.md

 1. In Render dashboard, click "New +"
 2. Select "Web Service"
 3. Connect your GitHub repository: `llmTextGenerator`
-4. Choose "Docker Compose" as the deployment method
+4. Choose "Docker" as the deployment method

 ### 3. Configure Service
-Render will automatically detect your `docker-compose.yml` file.
+Render will automatically detect your `Dockerfile`.
 You can configure:

 **Service Name**: `llm-text-generator` (or your preferred name)